platformsh/platformsh-docs/docs/src/administration/users.md

 Use `platform list` to get the full list of commands.

+## User access and integrations

+If you have setup an [external integration](/integrations/source/_index.md) to GitHub, GitLab, or Bitbucket, this adds an additional layer of access control to the project that you will need to be aware of.
+It is, for example, possible that a user that has been given admin privileges to a project on Platform.sh is [unable to clone the project](/administration/web/_index.md#git) locally if they have not also been given access to the repository on GitHub.

+This is a good thing.
+Otherwise, changes pushed directly to the project would be overwritten or deleted when commits are pushed via the integration.
+Platform.sh considers your integrated remote repository to be the "source of truth" as soon as it has been configured, and this caveat ensures that all commits go through the integration.

 ## Transfer ownership

 If you want to transfer ownership of a project to a different user, first invite that user as a project administrator and then submit a support ticket from the current project owner to ask for the transfer.